 Tips for tasting in the Durbanville Wine Valley

-- Tasting venues get very busy on weekends and public holidays, we prefer to go in the week.
+- Tasting venues get very busy on weekends and public holidays, we prefer to go during the week.

-- The water in the area is brackish, some farms offer mineral water for sale, you can buy water, drink brackish water or bring you own.
+- The water in the area is brackish, some farms offer mineral water for sale, you can buy water, drink brackish water, or bring your own.

 - Share a tasting, if you just want to taste the wines we found one tasting is plenty for two people and we buy a bottle of our favorite to take home.

-- Rent a car, self drive is the way to go in the valley.
+- Renting a car, or self-drive is the way to go in the valley.
+Our favorite car rentals in Cape Town

 - Try some of the food pairings, there are some interesting food pairings on different farms that bring out unique characteristics from these excellent wines.

-- Bring the kids, some of the farms cater for the whole family with massive lawns, big playgrounds, cycling routes and great pizzas.
+- Bring the kids, some of the farms cater to the whole family with massive lawns, big playgrounds, cycling routes and great pizzas.

 Durbanville Wine Farms